jouellnyc/UART/rainbow/README.md

 | 2 x RS-232 modules|
 | 2 x RS-422 modules|
 | 2 x RS-485 modules|

-All these parts are the same as the previous except:

 | 2 x WizNet RJ-45 modules|

+All these parts are the same as the previous except the Wiznet Modules:

 [These modules](https://www.aliexpress.us/item/3256804674673261.html?spm=a2g0o.order_list.order_list_main.119.7ace18021LkpOf) on Aliexpress are literally the same module as the Wiznet 5500, and work the same way including connections to the pico, just a different form factor: